 Hawks Nest Recycled Water Scheme

-The Hawks Nest Recycled Water Scheme sees treated water from the Hawks Nest Sewage Treatment Plant reused as irrigation on the nearby golf course.
+The Hawks Nest Recycled Water Scheme sees treated water from the Hawks Nest Sewage Treatment Plant reused as irrigation on the nearby golf course, Myall Park and Providence Bay Park.

 Previously MidCoast Water returned the treated water from the plant back to the water cycle through the sand dunes, however working with the golf course and other sites provides a beneficial use for the water and actively reduces the amount of groundwater extracted.

-Once fully commissioned the scheme will see more than 120 million litres of water reused each year, which is approximately 40 per cent of the total effluent treated at the Hawks Nest plant.
+The scheme recycles more than 120 million litres of water reused each year, which is approximately 40 per cent of the total effluent treated at the Hawks Nest plant.

 Irrigating with the treated water has also reduced the need for fertilisers at the golf course as trace nutrients such as nitrogen and phosphorous are present in the treated water.